napoleon's battles at divisional and one-half scales

 In NB, the so-called infantry fire of the Fire Phase is a combination

-of the fire of both skirmishing infantry and light divisional
+of the fire of both skirmishing infantry and light divisional guns.
+That

-However, the use of a bigger terrain scale in NBd
+of a bigger terrain scale in

-and NB0.5 implies the use of
+and NB0.5

-'real' divisional gun models and skirmish figures.
+implies the use of 'real' divisional gun models and skirmish figures.

 3.1 Divisional guns

-These guns can be represented and treated in a similar
+These guns can be represented and treated in a

-in order to move or change formation.
+command in order to move or change formation.
 Divisional guns can be

 commanded by their divisional (or brigade) commander applying the

 habitual NB command rules.
-No modification is
+No modification is needed beyond their

-needed beyond their inclusion in the OOB's.
-(See below 'Assignment of artillery casualties')
+inclusion in the OOB's.
+(See below 'Assignment

 3.2.
 The skirmish screen